 contents Aboard the Mistrel from Williamsburg to Halifax White Islands and Northern Lights Heaven Answers Every Prayer The Portfolios of Dulcimer Wainscott Peek inside the novella ...

 Travels in Scotland Volume 2

 An accident at Buckland Burn nearly costs Seymore his life.
 The next day, the tidal current of the River Dhè carries Seymore, Leornian, and their guide northward, where they spend the night at a 500-year-old Wayhoose carved out of the trunk of a tree on the river bank.
 Convivial company includes their guide, Bonnie Duhg, and other travelers steeped in the legends and songs of lytfolc indigenous to the Isles.
 With this introduction to the legendary that would become so influential in his life, we accompany Seymore on his ascension of the walls of Castle Threave and his journey through the magical world of the Finger Lakes and Gardens hidden in the ruined walls of the deserted castle.

-contents The Crossing at Buckland Burn At the Tongland Wayhoose The Songs of Tungol Darkness under the Walls of Threave Camped on the Grimroote In the Lang Hollow at Threave Beyond the Bridge of Skye Read more ...
+contents The Crossing at Buckland Burn At the Tongland Wayhoose The Songs of Tungol Darkness under the Walls of Threave Camped on the Grimroote In the Lang Hollow at Threave Beyond the Bridge of Skye Peek inside the novella ...